Frequently Asked Questions

 What should I do if my next visit is a follow-up visit?

-If you have follow-up visits, we may reschedule or cancel these visits or convert them to video or phone visits.
+If you have follow-up visits, these may continue as planned, or we may reschedule or cancel these visits or convert them to video or phone visits.

 Follow-up visits are not treatment visits.
 A member of the study team will contact you to discuss these visits before your next scheduled visit.